mongodb/terraform-provider-mongodbatlas/website/docs/r/org_invitation.html.markdown

 * `expires_at` - Timestamp in ISO 8601 date and time format in UTC when the invitation expires.
 Users have 30 days to accept an invitation.
 * `invitation_id` - Unique 24-hexadecimal digit string that identifies the invitation in Atlas.
 * `inviter_username` - Atlas user who invited `username` to the organization.

-> **NOTE**: Possible provider behavior depending on the invitee's action:
->* If the user has not yet accepted the invitation, the provider leaves the invitation as is.
->* If the user has accepted the invitation and is now an organization member, the provider will remove the invitation from the Terraform state.
-The invitation must then be removed from the Terraform resource configuration.
->* If the user accepts the invitation and then leaves the organization, the provider will re-add the invitation if the resource definition is not removed from the Terraform configuration.

 ## Import